heitor-azambuja/filter-design-by-optimization/README.md

 # Filter design by optimization
-Finding the factors of analog filter transfer function using Particle Swarm and Tribes optimization algorithms.
+This code finds the factors of analog filters transfer functions using Traditional Particle Swarm and Tribes variation optimization algorithms.
+It uses the general polynomial of analog filters transfer function.

 ## Instalation